suncoastlug/slug-pages/hack.md

     image to the db with the form (or to a doc directory if BLOB is a really bad idea).
 5.  ___FileMasters )___
-    An OpenEMR component for helping relieve a major admin issue for thousands of independent rural clinics and hospitals.
-Involves modifying some file output, generating code to sort and collate multiple query results by patient, and output the data generated to a text and pdf format.
+    An OpenEMR component for helping relieve a major administration issue for thousands of independent rural clinics and hospitals.
+Involves modifying some file output, generating code to sort and collate multiple query results by patient, and output the data generated to a text and PDF format.

-<a name="teams"></a>
+<a name="guidelines"></a>
-## Teams
+## Team Guidelines

 For the sake of this event, we refer to "teams", which might only have one member, but may also have other members.
 Each team must have a unique, humorous